cloudtrust/keycloak-tool/fuzzing_tests/doc.md

 - broker login where the external IDP is sending a fuzzed WSFED token to the broker IDP (`test_broker_fuzzing`)

-Once an invalid request is sent to Keycloak, we log the reply and check if Keycloak is functioning correct by performing a login action.
+Once an invalid request is sent to Keycloak, we log the reply and check if Keycloak is functioning correctly by performing a login action.

 The tool used for fuzzing is **randamsa** (https://gitlab.com/akihe/radamsa).